rowansci/Rowan-pKa-SI/README.md

 ## Fitting

 The fit dataset was adapted from [Thapa and Raghavachari](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.9b00606), filtering out any SMILES strings that could not be parsed by RDKit.
-This resulting in 215 molecules and pKa values, which can be found in ``TR215.csv``.
+This resulted in 215 molecules and associated pKa values, which can be found in ``TR215.csv``.

 ## Evaluation